kkarpesh/dress-rental-spring-data/README.md

 ```
 http://localhost:8088
 ```
-for shutdown jetty server in terminal window press "CTRL+C"
+for shutdown apps in terminal window press "CTRL+C"
 ## Available REST endpoints
 Then applications run on Jetty test server, the following endpoints are available:
 ### dresses